Spartanlasergun/Spartanlasergun/README.md

 ### 👨‍💻 About Me

-I'm a psychologist with a strong interest in data-driven insights and human behavior.
+I'm a psychologist with a strong focus on data-driven insights into human behavior.
 I use Python primarily for data analysis, statistical modeling, and turning raw information into actionable understanding.

 Blending psychology with programming allows me to explore patterns, build tools, and solve real-world problems in meaningful ways.